Insteon Binding

 Thing Type Description

-network Bridge An insteon PLM or hub that is used to communicate with the Insteon devices
+network Bridge An Insteon PLM or Hub that communicates with Insteon devices.

 # Discovery